rangasgithublogin/SpecFlowProject/README.md

 - Single User test inclues the 404 not found, a negative test
 - The List Users test is a data-driven test for different users & the JSON response is parsed to findout the availability of each user
 - To demonstrate usage of vital info like password etc effective Login test feature uses a encoded password
-- From powershell prompt run 'dotnet test' to execute all the tests
+- From powershell prompt run 'dotnet test -e env="SIT"' to execute all the tests
 - From powershell prompt run 'LivingDoc feature-folder C:\users\<yourUserName>\source\repos\SpecFlowProject\SpecFlowProject -t C:\Users\<yourUserName>\source\repos\SpecFlowProject\SpecFlowProject\bin\Debug\net6.0\TestExecution.json'
 - Access LivingDoc.html on the root of the project to view the test report